 The Tangerine business account

-The Tangerine business account is not a chequing account.
+The Tangerine business account is not for chequing.
 It is a business savings account that offers a better way to grow your savings and “complement your existing business chequing account at another financial institution.”
 If you were hoping to use a debit card, get a business credit card, or write cheques on this account, you’re straight out of luck.

-Having said that, the Tangerine business account is still a great option for businesses looking for a cost-effective, high-interest savings account with convenient online and mobile banking access.
+Having said that, this account is still a great option for businesses looking for a cost-effective, high-interest savings account with convenient online and mobile banking access.
 If you want to spend less, save more, and reach your goals faster, here’s how Tangerine can help:

 No monthly fees

-The Tangerine business account does not charge any monthly fees, making it a cost-effective option for businesses looking to save money.
+The Tangerine business account does not charge any monthly fees, making it a cost-effective option for saving money.

 No hidden or unfair charges